dileepadrd/project_2/README.md

 ## Which country has grown the fastest in the past 20 years?
 1. Which country has better work/life balance that leads to better productivity, (national well-being scores)?
-2. How does the Business Confidence Index survey provide insight into the risk perceptions of businesses, and how can this information be used by investors to make informed decisions about their investments?
+2. Which are the top 20 countries that has highest Business Confidence Index in the past 20 years?
 3. Which five countries have the most stable political environment for business growth in the next 20 years?
 4. Which country has shown the most improvement in their Ease of Doing Business ranking in the past 5 years?
 5.Based on all this analysis, which country (or countries) is the most suitable for attracting future investments and business growth?